UPPMAX/R-matlab-julia-HPC/docs/matlab/interactive.md

 !!! important "On HPC2N"

    - If you do not preface with ``srun`` the command is run on the login node!
-   - You can now run Julia scripts on the allocated resources directly instead of waiting for your batch job to return a result.
+   - You can now run Matlab scripts on the allocated resources directly instead of waiting for your batch job to return a result.
-   - This is an advantage if you want to test your Julia script or perhaps figure out which parameters are best.
+   - This is an advantage if you want to test your Matlab script or perhaps figure out which parameters are best.

 ### End an interactive session